The galaxy counterpart and environment of the dusty Damped Lyman-alpha Absorber at z=2.226 towards Q1218+0832: Discussion

-The environment can also be probed by the multiple sight-lines offered by at least two quasars in the field (the quasar nature of SDSS\,J121824.76$+$083443.5 remains to be established by spectroscopy).
+The environment can also be probed by the multiple sight lines offered by at least two quasars in the field (the quasar nature of SDSS\,J121824.76$+$083443.5 remains to be established by spectroscopy).
 There is no metal-line absorption at $z=2.2261$ in the spectrum of the $z=2.637$ quasar SDSS\,J121822.83$+$083157.0.
-In the Lyman-$\alpha$, forest there is no absorption exactly at $z=2.2261$, but some forest lines slightly blueshifted and redshifted relative to that redshift. \citet{DOdorico2002} studied ten similar cases of multiple nearby quasar sightlines and detected five out of ten matching systems of strong absorption systems within 1000 km s$^{-1}$, indicating an overdensity of strong absorption systems over separation lengths from ~ 1 to 8 h$^{-1}$ Mpc.
+In the Lyman-$\alpha$ forest, there is no absorption exactly at $z=2.2261$, but some forest lines are slightly blueshifted and redshifted relative to that redshift. \citet{DOdorico2002} studied ten similar cases of multiple nearby quasar sight lines and detected five out of ten matching systems of strong absorption systems within 1000 km s$^{-1}$, indicating an overdensity of strong absorption systems over separation lengths from~ 1 to 8 h$^{-1}$ Mpc.
 More recently, \citet{Stawinski2023} have studied a larger sample of 32 DLAs intersecting close pairs of quasars.
-Their sample probe smaller impact parameters out to about 300 kpc.
+Their sample probes smaller impact parameters out to about 300 kpc.
 At these distances, there is a covering factor of $>90$\% for \ion{C}{iv} and $>50$\% for strong \ion{H}{i} absorbers (LLSs and DLAs).
 Similar studies have been carried out testing the covering factor of \ion{C}{iv} absorption around Lyman-break galaxies and Lyman-$\alpha$ emitters \citep{Adelberger2005, Bielby2017, Muzahid2021, Dutta2021, Banerjee2023,Galbiati2023}.
-These studies find excess \ion{C}{iv} absorption at distances of a few hundred proper kpc.
+These studies have found excess \ion{C}{iv} absorption at distances of a few hundred proper kiloparsecs.